Icephoenix2019/commandandconquer/README.md

 - Add more sub-factions
 - Make more missions

-# UPDATE OCT 7, 2020
+# UPDATE OCT 9, 2020
-- Added Rocket Solder & Grenadier & Engineer sprites
-- Fixed some unit issues
+- Testing Allies and Soviets, they should be added along with the other 2 factions.

 # UPCOMING
 - Add placeholder Assualt Buggy for NOD